ravisudharsh/ravisudharsh.github.io/_projects/metabolic_network_analysis.md

 <hr style="height:5px; visibility:hidden;" />

 A fundamental aim of life science is to understand the functioning of an organism and draw system-level connections between its genotype and behavior.
 Among the most significant types of interaction networks, cellular metabolism is a well-established descriptor of the phenotype of an organism.
 Inspecting and analyzing the metabolic network in its entirety is crucial in attaining a holistic understanding of the underlying biological mechanism.
-I am interested in delevoping algorithms designed to highlight metabolic alterations in neurodegenarative diseases and cancers.
+I am interested in developing algorithms designed to highlight metabolic alterations in neurodegenerative diseases and cancers.

 <hr style="height:5px; visibility:hidden;" />